perkss/clojure-elasticsearch-examples/README.md

 By running the command in the root directory `docker-compose up -d`

+If you have errors please check the logs `docker-compose logs` or `docker logs [container-id]`, I saw `exit code 78` and had to increase the `docker daemons` memory size.

 ## Building our app into a Docker image

 Now lets get ready to build our docker image by building an uberjar first and then creating a docker image from our